evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Extended_Range/_index.md

 ---
 title: MG MG4 Electric Extended Range
-linktitle: MG4 Electric Extended Range
+linktitle: "MG4 Electric Extended Range"
 description: "MG MG4 Electric Extended Range is an all-electric crossover with a WLTP range of up to 520 km (323 miles).
 EVKX.net have all the details. "
 weight: 10
 hidden: true